YadneshBandekar/Simulated-SQL-Assessments/README.md

 ### 💬 Feedback and Collaboration ###

 I’m always open to feedback and discussions!
-If you have suggestions or would like to collaborate on more SQL challenges, feel free to open an issue or reach out to me directly.
+If you have suggestions or would like to collaborate on more SQL challenges, feel free to reach out to me directly.